ancient-military-history

 The term medicus covered a range of medical practitioners.
 Some were physicians who had studied under recognized masters, while others were experienced soldiers who had picked up practical surgical skills during their service.
 The best-documented medici came from the class of immunes—soldiers exempted from routine fatigues because of their specialist skills.
 This exemption status highlights the high value placed on medical personnel.
 A medicus in a legion was not a civilian contractor; he was a soldier who wore the same uniform, endured the same hardships, and shared the same risks as those he treated.
 This integration fostered trust and ensured that medics were present on the front lines when needed.

 In addition to medici, the corps included capsarii, soldiers tasked with carrying medical bags (capsae) containing bandages, ointments, and basic surgical instruments.
 These are the earliest clear examples of combat medics—men who moved among the fighting ranks to provide immediate first aid.
 The capsarius was not a fully trained physician, but he was trained to perform urgent interventions: stopping hemorrhaging, applying pressure dressings, and evacuating casualties.
-The Roman army thus developed a tiered system of care that foreshadowed modern military medical structures.
+Supporting them were the seplasiarii (compounders of drugs) and veterinarii (veterinary doctors), ensuring the cavalry horses and pack animals were also treated.

 The Roman Medical Corps drew its personnel from two main sources: professional physicians recruited into military service and soldiers trained on the job.
 Physicians from the Greek world were especially prized because the Hellenistic medical tradition, grounded in the works of Hippocrates and later refined by figures like Galen, emphasized systematic observation, diagnosis, and surgical intervention.
 Many Greek doctors saw military service as a path to status and financial reward, and they brought advanced knowledge of wound care, dissection, and pharmacology to the legions.